Wolvend/OriGene/README.md

 </p>

 ## What's New -- July 2025
-1.Public online product – You can try OriGene at https://origene.lglab.ac.cn/.
+1.**Public online Launch** – OriGene is now live and available to try at https://origene.lglab.ac.cn/.

-2.Open‑Source Release – The entire OriGene codebase is now available, Fork away!
+2.**Open‑Source Release** – The entire OriGene codebase is now available, Fork away!

-3.Officially unveiled at the 2025 World Artificial Intelligence Conference (WAIC).
+3.Officially presented at the 2025 World Artificial Intelligence Conference (**WAIC**).

 ## 1. OriGene Overview